-Thigh Brows: Bella Hadid, Kylie Jenner & More Stars Slay The Body-Flattering Instagram Pose
+Thigh Brows: Bella Hadid, Kylie Jenner & More Stars Slay The Body-Flattering IG Pose

 Celebs have been rocking the pose for years, but now they’re giving it a sexy new flare!
 Nicki recently dropped jaws when she took to social media, sharing a pic of her flaunting her booty in a sexy goddess-like ensemble.
 Arching her back, she looked hot as can be while opting for the body-positive pose.
 The “Anaconda” rapper looked gorgeous for her secret photo shoot, which fans are speculating is for a music video!
 She’s not the first or last celeb to give it a try, as Kim Kardashian, 36, is a long-time fan of it.
 The reality star and makeup maven displayed an exaggerated version of the smoldering pose for GQ.

 It’s all about embracing your body’s unique curves and RiRi proves that time and time again.
 The Barbadian stunned in her tiny white bikini for an Instagram pic, later donning the pose yet again while spending time with her gal pals.
 Some even say thigh brows are the new cleavage!
-Bella got in on the action in distressed denim bikini.
+And have you heard of Hip Dips?
+Bella got in on the action in a distressed denim bikini.
 The 20-year-old model showed off her curves to the max and could not have looked better.
 Khloe and Kendall Jenner, 21, did their thigh brow Insta in an adorable sister shot.
 The girls posed on a glamorous boat in their one piece bathing suits.
 Work it, ladies!

 HollywoodLifers, did these ladies give you thigh brow inspiration?